pudurudeepika/todo-react-app/README.md

 ## 🚀 Features

-✅ Add new tasks
+ - ✅ Add new tasks
-✔️ Mark tasks as completed with a tick icon
+ -  ✔️ Mark tasks as completed with a tick icon
-❌ Remove tasks with a delete button
+ -   ❌ Remove tasks with a delete button
-🎨 Clean and responsive UI using Bootstrap
+ -    🎨 Clean and responsive UI using Bootstrap

 ## 🛠️ Technologies Used

-->React.js
+ - React.js
-->Bootstrap
+ - Bootstrap
-->HTML, CSS, JavaScript
+ - HTML, CSS, JavaScript

-##💡 Learning Concepts:
+## 💡Learning Concepts:

-->React Components
+ - React Components
-->useState() Hook for state management
+ - useState() Hook for state management
-->map() function for rendering lists
+ - map() function for rendering lists

  ## 📷 Preview